 Something you’ll quickly discover when you go to buy insurance for any kind of vintage or otherwise collectible vehicle is that

 Most insurers require you to keep your collector car locked in a garage or storage.
 Any time it’s not being driven.

 Not only that, but some of them will ask that you provide proof that you can do so or are doing so.

 Depending on which insurance provider you choose for your classic or collector car coverage, you may be limited in various ways as to how much you’re able to drive your vehicle and still be protected.

 For example, Safeco offers two different options to folks who take out one of its “classic car” policies.
 One of them restricts drivers of such vehicles to 5,000 miles per year.
 The other is known as “regular use coverage” and it allows twice as many miles per year.

 Other insurers are less generous and limit the number of miles owners of collector or vintage autos can drive to 2,500 or less each year.
 Some even go so far as to request or require policyholders to send in odometer readings on an annual basis (right around renewal time).

 And then there are companies which vaguely tells these sorts of customers that “your antique or classic car must be used on a very limited basis, such as exhibitions, club activities, and parades or similar events.”

 Granted, providers exist in this space that lean in the opposite direction, too.
 Some companies place no mileage limitations on their classic-car-loving customers—as long as they don’t use their exotic cars on a daily or even regular basis.

-Although it was mentioned earlier that some companies that provide specialized insurance policies to those who own classic autos cover the men and women who purchase those plans when they take their cars on overseas adventures, that’s not the case with all of the operators in this space.
+Although some companies offer policies to owners of classic autos coverage when they take their cars on overseas adventures.
+But that’s not the case with all insurers.